André Krul: Abroad in Malta, Colombia and Belgium

 After a season with the club, Krul was sold to Maltese club Valletta F.C., where he made four appearances in the UEFA Champions League, two matches against the Andorran club FC Lusitanos and the Serbian club FK Partizan.

 With only a month in the club, Krul was sold to Colombian club Boyacá Chico.
 Krul debuted on 27 September 2012 in the 0–1 win against Millonarios.

 He remained at the club until January 2014 when he was sold to Deportivo Pasto.

 On 11 February 2014, AFC '34 announced André Krul as the new goalkeeper coach, after Bob Beentjes left the team.
 Having left Deportivo Pasto on 28 February, Krul accepted an offer from FC Groningen in March despite offers from Puerto Rican club Bayamón FC and Spanish club Arroyo.
 After signing with Groningen he stepped down as goalkeeper coach at AFC '34 with Beentjes returning in June.

 Krul accepted a new offer of Bayamón in June 2014.

 Return to the Netherlands

 On 13 March 2021, he agreed to join Katwijk in the third-tier Tweede Divisie for the 2021–22 season.

+Africa

+Krul signed a one-and-a-half-year contract with Tanzanian Premier League side Mtibwa Sugar F.C. in January 2024 but the club did not register him with the league in time to make an appearance.
+He joined Senegalese club AJEL de Rufisque in September.
+If here were to play for AJEL de Rufisque, Africa would be the sixth continent after North America, South America, Europe, Asia and Oceania where Krul has played.